Donelan Family Wines

 Donelan Family Wines might be new to the majority of you as we’re only in our sixth vintage and sell about eighty percent of our wine direct to consumers like you.
 We pride ourselves on sourcing from small, unique and cool climate sites in Sonoma County.
 The fruit from these sites enables us to produce a wine that has structure, balance, great energy and is food friendly.

 I like to share wines from the 2012 vintage, which I believe is a very special vintage and will go down as a classic for the region.
-In this series, we are offering our 2012 Cuvée Christine Syrah and our 2012 Nancie Chardonnay (Platinum Plus!
-Series).
+In this series, we are offering our 2012 Cuvée Christine Syrah and our 2012 Nancie Chardonnay (Platinum Wine Club Plus!).
 You’ll find that the majority of our wines are named after family members; Christine is my wife and Nancie is my mother!
 These wines are approachable and enjoyable right now, but feel free to lay them down for future pleasure.

 These wines are all limited-production, so please be generous to yourselves!